OneDrive/graph-sample-photobrowser-uwp/readme.md

 3. Enter a name for the app, and select **Create application**.
 The registration page displays, listing the properties of your app.
 4. Under **Platforms**, select **Add platform**.
 5. Select **Mobile application**.
-6. Copy both the Client Id (App Id) value to the clipboard.
+6. Copy the Client Id (App Id) value to the clipboard.
 You'll need to use it in the sample app.
 The app id is a unique identifier for your app.
 7. Select **Save**.

 After you've loaded the solution in Visual Studio, configure the sample to use the Client Id that you registered by adding it as a key in the **Application.Resources** node of the App.xaml file.